RehabEngGroup/MOtoNMS/src/C3D2MAT_btk/readme.txt

 http://b-tk.googlecode.com/svn/doc/Matlab/0.1/index.html

-Please acknowledge the BTK contribution in any scientific publications.

 - Input files folder path MUST include a folder named 'InputData'
 - It's necessary to convert .c3d files to be able to run Data Processing step and Static Elaboration

 Refer to MOtoNMS User Manual included with this release, chapter "C3DtoMAT: from C3D to MATLAB format".